MarcoN16/SQLAlchemy-Project/README.md

 In the first part of the project, I used the following steps:

-1. Utilized the SQLAlchemy create_engine() function to connect to the SQLite database.
+1. Employed the SQLAlchemy create_engine() function to connect to the SQLite database.
 2. Employed the SQLAlchemy automap_base() function to reflect tables into classes and then saved references to the classes named Station and Measurement.
 3. Linked Python to the database by creating a SQLAlchemy session.